nebius/nebius-solution-library/modules/kuberay/README.md

 ------------------------------------------
 ```

-4. After few moments the ray-cluster should shrink from 2 gpu workers into 1 gpu worker pod.
+4. After few moments the ray-cluster should shrink his gpu workers from 2 into 1 pod.

 ### Updating Ray cluster from terraform

-To scale gpu ray cluster gpu worker pods, please update your root kubernetes variables.tf file with 'gpu_nodes_count'.
+To scale gpu ray cluster gpu worker pods, please update your root kubernetes terraform.tfvars file with 'gpu_nodes_count'.
 For other ray cluster changes, update ray-cluster.yaml

 After each update, run plan and apply.